Dental Crowns & Bridges Salt Lake City

 When you have a cracked or chipped tooth, a dental crown will allow you to fix the tooth without extracting and replacing the it with a dental implant.
 A crown simply caps the tooth, fitting firmly over the tooth and blending in with the surrounding teeth.
 Crowns look entirely natural – nobody will be able to tell the difference between your capped tooth when compared to your other teeth.
 A dental crown has no impact on your ability to chew or speak naturally, so you’re able to continue going about regular activities without any adverse effects.

 You may be wondering, what makes dental crowns helpful?
 Placing a crown on a damaged tooth firstly hides the visible damage from cracks, chips, etc., but more importantly the porcelain cap protects the tooth from additional damage.
 Teeth that go untreated after being chipped or cracked will continue to worsen over time if no dental action is taken.
 To summarize, dental crowns are both cosmetic as well as restorative – they improve the appearance of the teeth and smile in addition to preventing further damage to the teeth.
+Dental veneers are a popular option for cosmetic dental crowns.

 Dental Crown Procedure